MainulDip/iOS-study/SwiftLanguageTour/swift-basic-103-oop.md

       print("newValue: \(newValue) is available here")

       prop1 = prop1 * newValue
-      self.prop2 = prop2 * newValue // defining self is optional or `weak self` is allowed. explicit self is required inside lazy variables
+      self.prop2 = prop2 * newValue // defining self is optional or `weak self` is allowed. explicit self is required inside lazy variables. no `this` in swift

       // Note: `oldValue` is only available in `didSet` property observer.
     }